Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Find the likely gender of up to 100 Japanese full names, written in Kanji*
+*Infer the likely gender of up to 100 full names*

 > Body parameter